 Current EBRD forecast for Russia’s Real GDP Growth in 2018 1.4%

-Private sector capital outflows continue in 2016 (US$ 10 billion in the first three quarters of the year), but at a significantly slower pace than in 2014 (US$ 153 billion) and 2015 (US$ 57 billion).
-Increased Eurobond issuances and syndicated borrowing (US$ 22 billion in the first three quarters of 2016, including US$ 1.75 billion sovereign borrowing vs. US$ 12 billion in the whole of 2015) signal increased market demand for Russian assets but external funding is still well below pre-2014 levels.
+Private sector capital outflows continued in 2016 (around US$ 20 billion), but at a significantly slower pace than in 2014 (US$ 152 billion) and 2015 (US$ 58 billion).
+Eurobond issuances and syndicated borrowing (close to US$ 32 billion in 2016 and US$ 1.75 billion sovereign borrowing vs. US$ 12 billion in the whole of 2015) increased significantly but still remain well below pre-2014 levels.

-Domestic demand remains weak in 2016, but the stronger rouble will continue to support imports and reduce the trade surplus.
-Increasing oil prices underpin the economic recovery in the second half of 2016; resulting in a GDP growth of -0.6 per cent.
-In 2017 growth is expected to pick up to 1.2 per cent, supported by higher oil prices, recovering private consumption and investments.
-Long-term growth, without significant reforms, may remain at around 1 to 2 per cent annually due to low investments and outdated production capacities.
+Domestic demand remained weak in 2016, but recovering household income and the stronger rouble may reduce the trade surplus and support imports.
+Increasing oil prices will underpin the economic recovery.
+In 2017 and 2018 growth is expected to pick up to 1.2 and 1.4 per cent, respectively, on the back of higher oil prices, recovering private consumption and investments.
+The main risks for the projection come from the oil price developments, lack of business environment reforms supporting investment, geopolitical tensions and prolongation of sanctions.
+Without significant reforms, long-term growth will remain at around 1 to 2 per cent annually due to low investment.